-Founded in Italy in 1899, Fiat is rooted in a
+Founded in Turin in 1899, Fiat has a

-Among its many titles, Fiat is the market
+Latin America and, among its many titles, Fiat is

-European A segment with the 500 and Panda accounting for a combined share of nearly 30 per cent.
+European A segment with the 500 and Panda accounting for a combined share of more than 29 percent.